geniuswebtools/jqueryformvalidation/README.md

 * Match the values of two fields
 * Check the accuracy of field values like: email, url, numbers and ranges.
 * Invoke a custom callback
+* Error classed applied to fields that failed validation

 ### Example Form
 <pre><code>&lt;form method="post" action="" id="myForm">